 - Stock Symbol: SKBSY

 Skanska USA is a New York, New York-based division of the Swedish company Skanska.
 The construction company involves itself mostly in commercial property and public-private partnerships.
-The company itself is well over 120 years old and employs 33,225 people worldwide.
+The company itself is well over 100 years old and employs more than 30,000 people worldwide.

 Skanska USA’s notable projects include: